 Experience from audit authorities in the United States where many of these new technologies are already in use shows that, given the pace of change, audit authorities can make best use of new technologies if they dedicate teams to exploring them.
 For instance, at the Office of the New York State Comptroller, innovation has been driven by a dedicated innovation unit, a team of comptrollers who continually assess new, innovative approaches and high-end technologies.
 The team pilot new ideas within the unit.
 If successful, they undergo a cost-benefit analysis before they are deployed across the organisation.
-Similarly, the United States Government Accountability Office has an innovation lab to test the use of cutting-edge technologies like Al or distributed ledger technology in a 'sandbox' testing environment.
-To be able to scale up the use of these cutting-edge technologies, both organisations have benefitted from a workforce with diverse skills, including not only applicants with an accounting background but, increasingly, graduates who have specialised in computer science, maths, technology and engineering.
+Similarly, the United States Government Accountability Office has an innovation lab to test the use of cutting-edge technologies like AI or distributed ledger technologies, both organisations have benefitted from a workforce with diverse skills, including not only applicants with an accounting background but, increasingly, graduates who have specialised in computer science, maths, technology and engineering.